 Another nice bonus: An affordable photo album for Instax Mini photos — should your kid want to preserve them in another way besides taping them all over their bunk bed.

 Alternately, if you want an extra-cool camp care package gift, you can send an old point-and shoot if your camp allows it.
 I tried to get mine charged and ready but alas, ten years later it’s not doing well.
-So I priced some new cameras and this Kodak PixPro point and shoot gets great ratings and is hugely on sale right now under $100 — or check out the Kodak PIXPRO digital camera starting around $74.
+So I priced some new cameras and this Kodak PixPro point and shoot gets great ratings and is hugely on sale right now in the $120 range — or check out the Kodak PIXPRO digital camera starting under $100.

 I would only suggest you get a camera from a brand you know if you’re shopping on Amazon — opt for Cannon, Fuji, Kodak, Olympus, Sony over GRAMMOOPIX or whatever.

-It’s hard to even know where to start, because games the whole bunk can play is always a favorite care package gift with my kids.
-My 14 year old is so obsessed with Werewolf, that every year on arrival day, her counselors help her unpack and cheer when they get to the box of cards!
+It’s hard to even know where to start with games to send in camp care packages, because games the whole bunk can play is always a favorite care package gift with my kids.
+My now 16-year-old is so obsessed with Werewolf, that every year on arrival day, her counselors help her unpack and cheer when they get to the box of cards!
 (Kind of hilarious.)

 Our older teens who like more…irreverent games love What Do You Meme.
 My 16 year old is a big fan of Over-Rated…and would be mortified if I sent her a deck.
 But she’d be thrilled too.
 Just know it’s up there with Cards Against Humanity in terms of content so be sure your summer camp is okay with that.

 Table Topics also makes some teen-appropriate conversation starter card decks, though the to-go decks are a lot more affordable.
 And hey, there’s always Mad Libs!
 Especially for your tweens and younger teens.

 Check out these posts for even more ideas for games that make great summer camp care package gifts:

 – The best group card games to play with the whole family